biopython/biopython.github.io/wiki/SeqIO_dev.md

 Pairwise alignments from the BLAST suite could be turned into a pairwise Alignment object with Bio.AlignIO.
 Is this useful?
 Sample code on [Bug 2560](http://bugzilla.open-bio.org/show_bug.cgi?id=2560)

-### COMPASS pairwise alignment format

-Bio.Compass can parse the pairwise alignments from COMPASS.
-The output is similar to BLAST in many ways.
-Again, is getting the results as SeqRecord or pairwise alignment objects useful?